Accelerated Online Bachelor's Programs in Vermont 2026

 2. Champlain College

 Burlington is home to Champlain College, a private school offering online bachelor's degrees with shorter completion timeframes.
 Some programs help students graduate in as few as three years and four months.
-They include web design, criminal justice, and healthcare administration.
+They include web design and development, criminal justice, and healthcare administration.
 Cybersecurity, information technology, and finance programs also help students earn their degrees in less than four years.

 Time to completion: As little as three years and four months